 Accrued Interest for Year = 12273

-Investment in monthly income schemes is another excellent practical example to understand the concept of accrued interest.
+Investment in monthly income schemes is another excellent practical example of understanding the accrued interest concept.
 Suppose someone invested Rs 1,00,000 in this scheme.
-Suppose someone has a monthly income scheme account, and he has started the account with Rs 1, 00,000 as the investment.
+Suppose someone has a monthly income scheme account and has started the account with Rs 1 00,000 as the investment.

 Using the above-given information, we will do the calculation of Accrued Interest as follows,